Robust Wasserstein barycenter: Numerical results

 In the experiments, we generate $n = 200$ random nested ellipse images of size $40\times 40$ pixels, each containing random perturbation points in the upper-right corner that serve as outliers.
 An example of such images is shown in Figure~\ref{elic}.
 To avoid potential information loss (which requires a sufficiently large number of barycenter support points) while keeping $R$ from being excessively large, we tested various values of \( R \) and set \( R = 105 \). {Furthermore, we also test various values of \(\lambda\) to evaluate the corresponding results.
 We observe that values of \(\lambda\) that are neither too large nor too small—i.e., those striking a balance between information loss and robustness—yield optimal performance, consistent with the findings reported in \cite{ma2023theoretical}.
-Finally, we set \(\lambda = 5\) for the cost function \(c^{\lambda}(\cdot,\cdot)\).}
+Finally, we set \(\lambda = 5\) for the cost function \(c^{(\lambda)}(\cdot,\cdot)\).}

 {Additionally, in this experiment, we observed that the barycenter images computed using the ${W}_1$ distance are visually sharper than those obtained with ${W}_2$.
-Therefore, all results presented below are computed with the ${W}_1$ distance.}
+Therefore, all results of the RWB and WB presented below are computed with the ${W}_1$ distance.

-From the results shown in Figure~\ref{elic_ans}, we draw the following conclusions: \begin{enumerate} \item[(i)] The boundaries of the Wasserstein barycenter near the random perturbation points become blurred, accompanied by a noticeable shift toward the disturbance. \item[(ii)] Under both free-support and fixed-support settings, the RWB exhibits sharper boundaries than the WB, with no obvious deviation toward the perturbation points. \end{enumerate}
+From the results shown in Figure~\ref{elic_ans}, we draw the following conclusions: \begin{enumerate} \item[(i)] The boundaries of the Wasserstein barycenter near the random perturbation points become blurred, accompanied by a noticeable shift toward the disturbance. \item[(ii)] Under both free-support and fixed-support settings, the RWB exhibits sharper boundaries than the WB, with no obvious deviation toward the perturbation points. \item[(iii)] {Under the fixed-support setting, the W-median is less affected by the perturbations than the WB, but it is outperformed by the RWB.} \end{enumerate}

 This numerical exercise confirms that the RWB is more robust to random perturbation points when computed on random ellipse images.